SamOwens/BladeForm/README.md

 correlations, not CFD or test data.
 The plots, the CSV and the HTML report all say so.
 Use them to navigate the design space, not to predict a machine.

-Known limitations are in `STATUS.md`, including the skin-friction term reading low against literature (left at the published correlation rather than scaled to look right) and the fillet being a modelled blend rather than a kernel fillet.

 ---